huggingface/transformers/docs/source/en/tasks/idefics.md

 ## Visual question answering

 Visual Question Answering (VQA) is the task of answering open-ended questions based on an image.
-Similarly to image captioning it can be used in accessibility applications, but also in education (reasoning about visual materials), customer service (questions about products based on images), and image retrieval.
+Similar to image captioning it can be used in accessibility applications, but also in education (reasoning about visual materials), customer service (questions about products based on images), and image retrieval.